 Would you rather attend a writer’s conference or an engineering workshop?

-Social Media Themed Writing Prompts For Kids
+Digital And Social Media-Themed Practice Writing Prompts For Kids

 If a social media friend would meet you in real life, would they recognize you as the same person as the one on social media?

 Why did you share photos on social media?

 Have you ever posted or texted something you were sorry you did?
 What happened next?